 Duration: 9-10 hours

-Flying is certainly the quickest way of reaching Chachapoyas from Lima, but it less straightforward than it is to many destinations because Chachapoyas does not have its own functioning airport.
+Flying is certainly the quickest way of reaching Chachapoyas from Lima, but it is less straightforward than it is to many destinations because Chachapoyas does not have its own functioning airport.
 The closest airport with flights from Lima is in Cajamarca, but the airport in Tarapoto (230 miles or 370km) is connected by a better and quicker road to Chachapoyas.

 Flights to Tarapoto's Cadete FAP Guillermo del Castillo Paredes Airport take about 1.25 hours and are at least every two hours between 7 am and 8 pm.
 Still, because of the distance the airport in Tarapoto is from Chachapoyas, and because of the remoteness of the road, it is recommended to get a bus from Tarapoto.
 The location buses depart from is in central Tarapoto 30 minutes' drive from the airport.
 Buses then take around seven hours via Hwy 5N to Chachapoyas.